josephpal/esp32-LoraWAN/README.md

 <p align="center"><img width="65%" src="arduino-setup.png"></p>

-Confirm the window, go to ``Tools -> Board -> Boards Manager...``, search for esp32 with confirming the installation and wait until all neccessary files are downloaded and set up.
+Confirm the window, go to ``Tools -> Board -> Boards Manager...``, search for esp32, confirm the installation and wait until all neccessary files are downloaded and set up.
 Now we can install the additional libraries to work with the OLED display or the LoRaWAN hardware.
 To get this done, open the menu entry under ``Tools -> Manage Libraries...`` and search for the following libraries [see also in [ESP32-LoRa-Setup.md](https://github.com/josephpal/esp32-LoraWAN/blob/master/ESP32-LoRa-Setup.md)] and install them one by one:

 - LoRa by Sandeep Mistry
 - Adafruit SSD1306